diablordking/Flutter_PassVault/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for NepPass
+about: Suggest an idea for PlaPass
 title: '[FEATURE] Brief description of the feature'
 labels: 'enhancement'
 assignees: ''